Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

-Intuitively, this states that any class of graphs with bounded expansion is characterized by two properties: \begin{enumerate} \item[(i)] all sufficiently large members of the class have a small fraction of vertices of large degree; \item[(ii)] all subgraphs of $G \in \cal C$ whose shallow topological minors are sufficiently dense must necessarily span a large fraction of the vertices of~$G$. \end{enumerate}

-Finally, in order to characterize when the model is not structually sparse, we define another class in the hierarchy---\emph{nowhere dense} is a generalization of bounded expansion in which we measure the \emph{clique number} instead of the edge density of shallow minors.
+Finally, \emph{nowhere dense} is a generalization of bounded expansion in which we measure the \emph{clique number} instead of the edge density of shallow minors.
 Let $\omega(G)$ denote the size of the largest complete subgraph of a graph~$G$ and let $\omega(\mathcal G) = \sup_{G \in \mathcal G} \omega(G)$ be the natural extension to graph classes~$\mathcal G$.